kkysen/os-hw5/README.txt

 We have also added in the previous get and put test to ensure that our race conditions still work on this part and that our additions for part 2 did not mess up the concurrency between get and put.

-We also added multiple tests in part1 that test the concurrency between gets, puts, inits, and destroys.
+We also added multiple tests in part 2 that test the concurrency between gets, puts, inits, and destroys.
 These tests are split up to add in a different system call each time so we were more closely able to identify where the errors may be.
 The tests also account for EPERM (and in the instance of get/destory, ENOENT) errors, because although get and put will wait for the lock to be acquired, they make still acquire the lock before an init or after the destroy, and that should trigger that response.

 ### part3